 '''

-python -m pyodide_build mkpkg <package-name>
+pyodide skeleton pypi <package-name>

 '''

-This will generate a meta.yaml file under packages/<package-name>/ (see The meta.yaml specification) that should work out of the box for many simple Python packages.
-This tool will populate the latest version, download link and sha256 hash by querying PyPI.
-It doesn't currently handle package dependencies, so you will need to specify those yourself.
+This will generate a meta.yaml file under packages/<package-name>/ (see The meta.yaml specification).
+The pyodide cli tool will populate the latest version, the download link and the sha256 hash by querying PyPI.

+It doesn't currently handle package dependencies, so you will need to specify those yourself in the requirements section of the meta.yaml file.